neroccc/Query-Decision-Regression-for-Misinformation-Prevention-in-Social-Networks/README.md

 This repository consists of 2 methods, namely, MetaLearner, StratLearner [(StratLearner)]([https://github.com/Microsoft/Graphormer](https://github.com/cdslabamotong/stratLearner/tree/master)).
 The implement of MetaLeraner, StratLearner are in the MetaLearner folder in this repository

 ## MetaLearner
 We have the code for training MetaLeraner as Soup_train.py.
 It includes the implementation of the Sampling modification and Function estimation.
-We also have the code reproduce the results shown in the paper as auto.py
+We also have the code reproducing the results shown in the paper as auto.py
 ### Usage
 #### Run
 ```